 In short, the Twente Education Model focuses on putting your knowledge to work in everyday practice and on expanding your social skills, in addition to expanding your knowledge.
 Thus, at the end of your course of studies, you are well placed to succeed in business.

 Aside from your studies, there are all sorts of opportunities to expand your horizons.
 One of these involves taking on an active role in Inter-Actief, the study association for Technical Computer Science and Business & IT.
 Here you can sit on various types of committee, such as events committees, travel committees, publishing committees, committees related to the course of study, and IT committees.
 In short, there is something for everyone.
 In these committees, you will learn skills such as how to conduct meetings, teamwork, taking on responsibilities and implementing the tasks involved.
 In later years, these skills will prove very useful – in the world of business.
 It also provides you with an opportunity to relax.
-Simply put, there is a lot of fun involved in organizing activities and taking part in them.
-This work can also help you to familiarize yourself with the business community, by means of lunchtime lectures and company visits.
+Simply put, there is a lot of fun involved in organising activities and taking part in them.
+This work can also help you to familiarise yourself with the business community, by means of lunchtime lectures and company visits.